Who are we?

 - sustains the long-term management of, and access to, this historical material for Anangu

-The Ara Irititja Project works to accommodate Anangu wishes for the delivery of regularly updated, high quality interactive multi-media databases, in Pitjantjatjara/Yankunytjatjara language and English, onto their communities.
-The Project is dedicated to maintain regular Anangu access to these databases and is accountable to Anangu in its management and delivery of this historical material.
+The Ara Irititja project works to accommodate Anangu wishes for the delivery of regularly updated, high quality interactive multi-media databases, in Ngaanyatjarra, Pitjantjatjara,Yankunytjatjara language and English, onto their communities.
+The project is dedicated to maintain regular Anangu access to these databases and is accountable to Anangu in its management and delivery of this historical material.

 - Accountability to Anangu.

 - Sensitivity to the language, cultural issues and protocols of Anangu.